gopheracademy/gopheracademy-web/content/advent-2019/testing-buffalo-apps.md

 ## R is for routes

-Routes are defined typically in the `app.go` file `App()` function.
-This function is in charge of building the buffalo.App object, that would be used by the main package of our binary.
+Routes are defined typically in the `actions/app.go` file.
+There the `App()` function is in charge of building the `buffalo.App` instance that would be used by the main package of our binary.

 A simple route looks like